giellalt/giellalt.github.io/dicts/nds/NDSLinguisticSettings.md

 #  Neahttadigisánit linguistic settings

-The documentation here concerns the directory and subdirectories in *neahttadigisanit/src/neahtta/configs/language_specific_rules/*.
-The directory itself is divided into the following sections, if you are new to NDS, read these in order:
+The documentation here concerns the directory and subdirectories in `neahttadigisanit/neahtta/neahtta/configs/language_specific_rules/`.
+The directory itself is divided into the following sections

 1. tagsets
 1. user_friendly_tags